asimonder/geometricVoFCartesian/README.md

 The library is still in development.
 At the moment, the available methods are: (i) interface normal: Young's method, central-columns differences, mixed Young-central method; (ii) interface curvature: height function method.

-A paper documenting the details of the library and references will be added when ready.

 ## Example
 An example for gravity-capillary waves is provided.
 More examples and benchmark cases will follow.